queueit/KnownUser.V3.RubyOnRails/README.md

         # Send the user to the queue - either becuase hash was missing or becuase is was invalid
 	redirect_to validationResult.redirectUrl
       else
-        # Request can continue - we remove queueittoken form querystring parameter to avoid sharing of user specific token
+        # Request can continue, we remove queueittoken from url to avoid sharing of user specific token
 	if(requestUrl != requestUrlWithoutToken)
           redirect_to requestUrlWithoutToken
 	end